 - Lack of organizational skills (to take care of necessary arrangements in a timely manner)

 - Belief that, with age, they have “overcome” their disability, and that it will no longer impact their cognitive functioning

 - A late psycho-educational evaluation and diagnosis

-If a student qualified as having a disability under the ADA (Americans with Disabilities Act), makes a request to receive reasonable academic accommodations in a timely fashion (regardless of the reasons why the request was not made at the beginning of the semester), the college must comply.
+If a student qualified as having a disability under the ADA (Americans with Disabilities Act) makes a request to receive reasonable academic accommodations in a timely fashion (regardless of the reasons why the request was not made at the beginning of the semester), the college must comply.

-QUIZZES: Since quizzes are generally short in duration, the student should ideally take the quiz in the classroom during class time.
+QUIZZES: Because quizzes are generally short in duration, the student should ideally take the quiz in the classroom during class time.
 If the student receives time-and-a-half (or double-time) you may give him/her the additional time by: (1) having the student come early to class to begin the quiz, (2) by giving the quiz at the end of class, and allowing him/her to stay later (or designing the quiz to take less time than is remaining), or (3) by collecting the quiz from the student during class when the time allotted for all students is complete, and then allowing the student the extended time to complete the quiz after class.

 If you are not able to monitor the student’s use of a laptop during test time please contact Susan Frommer at email@example.com so that a proctor and a computer can be reserved for the student in another location.
-Please note that the computers provided by ODS for testing do not have Internet access, and students taking an exam on a computer will be closely monitored.
-Again, as in the above FAQs, please make this request to Disability Services at least one week in advance.
+Please note that the computers provided by ADS for testing do not have Internet access, and students taking an exam on a computer will be closely monitored.
+Again, as in the above FAQs, please make this request to Access and Disability Services at least one week in advance.